energywebfoundation/ocn-node/examples/README.md

 that requests made to "remote" OCPI parties in are considered more experimental than those between two parties sharing the same OCN client.

+Note also the `X-Request-ID` and `X-Correlation-ID` headers.
+They don't play a role in our demonstration (both being set to `"1"` for all requests, but in production it is strongly advised to generate unique IDs (uuid version 4 preferred) for all requests, in order to help with any potential debugging.
+The request ID is unique for every request: in forwarding such a request: an OCN client will actually set a new request ID.
+The correlation ID meanwhile, is unique for every request-response: an OCN client will not change the correlation ID.

+#### OCPI module dependencies and implementations

 Let's check out the other request types we can make now.
 Notice how on the Connector object there is a `tariff_ids` array.
 What does this mean?